mimblewimble/grin-rfcs/text/0000-variable-size-kernels.md

 	"lock_height": "0",
 	"excess": "08b1...22d8",
 	"excess_sig": "3311...b969"
-  }
+  },
+  ...
 ]
 ```

-# Rationale and alternatives
-[rationale-and-alternatives]: #rationale-and-alternatives

-- Why is this design the best in the space of possible designs?
-- What other designs have been considered and what is the rationale for not choosing them?
-- What is the impact of not doing this?

 # Future possibilities
 [future-possibilities]: #future-possibilities

-One motivation for "variable size kernels" is to allow for new kernel variants to be introduced in the future.
-One concrete exampe of this is the proposal for [relative kernels][0].
-Kernels of this feature variant will have an associated reference to a prior kernel and the existing "fixed size" binary serialization format does not provide the flexibility to include this additional data.
+Support for variable size kernels allows new kernel variants to be introduced in the future.
+One concrete exampe of this is [relative kernels][0].
+Kernels with relative lock heights will have an associated reference to a prior kernel in addition to a lock height based on that prior kernel.

 # References
 [references]: #references